wangleon/CALNet/README.md

 	├── rawData/                # our EB samples
 	├── preprocessing.py/       # preprocessing method
 	|── preprocessing_imply.py  # how to use our preprocessing method
+ 	|—— periodogram.py	    # GLS method